sbuggay/srcds-info-proxy/readme.md

 `localhost:8080/?ip=192.168.1.3&port=27015`

-If the provided ip:port is a valid RCON supported server, you should get back a response like this:
+If the provided ip:port is a valid RCON supported server, you should get back a JSON response like this:

 key | value
 --- | ---